 Long-term equity compensation is intended to provide a variable pay opportunity that rewards long-term performance by the Company as a whole and serves as a significant incentive to remain with the Company.
-In establishing long-term equity compensation awards, the compensation committee has considered the historical returns generated by the Company.
-In 2018, the Company's long-term equity compensation program for its named executive officers (other than Mr. Bernstein) consisted of stock option awards and, in the case of Mr. Bell, a restricted stock grant.
+In establishing long-term equity compensation awards, the compensation and human capital committee has considered the historical returns generated by the Company.
+In 2019, the Company's annual long-term equity compensation program for its named executive officers (other than Mr. Bernstein) consisted of stock option awards.

-On February 27, 2018, the Subcommittee granted options to Messrs.
+On February 27, 2019, the Subcommittee granted options to Messrs.
 Lorber (262,500 shares), Lampen (65,625 shares), Kirkland (39,375 shares) and Bell (39,375 shares) to recognize past and current performance and to serve as a means of incentivizing and retaining these key employees.
-The options granted are ten-year non-qualified options with cliff vesting on the fourth anniversary of grant and an exercise price equal to the market price on the date of grant (\$19.34).
+The options granted are ten-year non-qualified options with cliff vesting on the fourth anniversary of grant and an exercise price equal to the market price on the date of grant (\$10.92).
 The options have dividend equivalent rights.
-Shares received upon exercise of the February 27, 2018 option grants will be subject to the Company's Equity Retention and Hedging Policy.
-On May 29, 2018, the Company awarded 26,250 shares of restricted stock to Mr. Bell in recognition of Mr. Bell's management of the Company's legal matters.
-On May 29, 2019, one half of the shares will vest with the remaining shares vesting on May 29, 2020.
+Shares received upon exercise of the February 27, 2019 option grants will be subject to the Company's Equity Retention and Hedging Policy.
 See "Equity Retention Policy."